alanhaynes211/portsmith/README.md

 - Download the latest release
 - Install binaries to `/usr/local/bin`
 - Configure sudoers for passwordless helper execution
-- Set up the example config at `~/.config/portsmith/config.yaml`
+- Copy the example config to `~/.config/portsmith/config.yaml`

 #### Build from Source